philmander/browser-bunyan/README.md

 ### Built-in Log Streams

+Bunyan uses "log streams" to customize how each log record is processed.
+You can write your own to whatever you want or use the built-in log streams which output log records to the console:

 #### Formatted Log Stream

 The core library also includes a dedicated browser console stream with nice formatting.
 Use it like this: